Skip to main content

 A mini guide how to visit Keukenhof Garden

-Keukenhof Garden, called Garden of Europe, 79 acres of a tantalizing tapestry of tulips, daffodils, and hyacinths with a rhapsody of colors is a dream.
+Keukenhof Garden, called Garden of Europe, 79 acres of a tantalizing tapestry of tulips, daffodils, and hyacinths with a rhapsody of colors, is a dream and beyond borders cause of its idyllic beauty.
+And people visit across the borders to experience nature's splendor.
 A stunning display of colors and meandering small canal-like waterways makes the park pure magic.
 It is one of the most visited destinations during the tulip season.
 However, being one of the popular destinations makes it crowded.
 A few tips can ease your trip.

 Here is my mini-guide